andrewacashner/hearingfaithms/chapters/chapter-3.md

 as the symbolic puns on "sun" and "me."
 The "Gloria" of the angelic choirs begins "on *sol*," as many Gregorian *Gloria in excelsis* chants do; it also begins "with the sun," a reference both to Christ's birth traditionally at midnight ("at the half-measure of night", l.
-15) and a symbol of his royalty, the same symbol used by Spain's own king, Philip IV.
+15, a traditional exegesis of Wisd.
+18:14--15) and a symbol of his royalty, the same symbol used by Spain's own king, Philip IV (cf. Isa.
+60:1, John 1:14, Titus 2:11).
-^[XXX  cite also Is.
-60:1, connect Jn 1:14, Tit 2:11 ]

 The linked terms "grace" and "glory" also refer to a theological tradition that links the *Gloria* of the Christmas angels to the grace offered to humanity